 The Center for Earth and Environmental Science (CEES) is conducting a bird window strike survey to determine the frequency of window strikes on the IUPUI campus (with an emphasis on the periods of peak migration in April/May and September/October).
 The survey is being done as part of the Center's environmental stewardship (Service Learning) program, but all members of the IUPUI community are welcome to join.

-Surveying a route will entail walking the perimeter of a building to look for dead birds; walking a route should take approximately 15 minutes (each route actually takes about 5 minutes to walk at a slow pace but will take longer when the walker is looking for birds).
+Surveying a route will entail walking the perimeter of a building to look for dead birds; walking a route should take approximately 15 minutes (each route actually takes about 5 minutes to walk at a slow pace but will take longer when looking for birds).
 Total time commitment for the semester is estimated at 3-5 hours.
 Volunteers are provided with a set of instructions that describe the project protocol.

 Volunteers are encouraged to work in teams of two (birding buddies) so that when dead birds are found, one member of the team can record data, while the other person (wearing appropriate PPE) handles the bird.
 Volunteers will use the smart phone apps Seek and Merlin to identify birds, and birds will be photographed and collected to verify identification.
 (Assessing the accuracy of these apps is a secondary purpose of the project.)